silviamaggi/smd-com/_posts/2021-10-29-design-digested-22.md

 ---
-title: "Design, Digested 22: the Hook model and UX design’s dirty secret"
+title: "The Hook model and UX design’s dirty secret"
 last_modified_at: '2021-10-29 12:41:08'
 featured-post: false
 categories: